 You may not know me.
 Let’s see if I can condense this into a nice bio overview.

 In the fall of 2008, in my fifth year of teaching, I gushed daily to my husband over my newfound strategies in TL storytelling and the power of music in my classroom and how all of it reflected so much of what I had just learned in my studies for my M.A. in Linguistics.
 In one of those moments that becomes a turning point in your life, he said, “You should start a blog.”

 (A what?
 Remember, 2008.)

 So, what has changed now?
-In a very unexpected change this summer, after 11 years creating curriculum and even managing the company’s small global team, I made the difficult decision to separate from Calico over differences in curriculum development philosophy.
+In a very unexpected change this summer, after 11 years creating curriculum and even managing the company’s small global team, I made the difficult decision to leave my one contract I’d kept, over differences in curriculum development philosophy.
 So, I’ve found myself in a bit of an identity crisis.
 I’d worked for so long to support elementary schools with engaging story-based curriculum starring characters like Pedro the plucky blue fish and the always-hungry Raúl the mouse and the entrepreneurial sheep Ofelia.
 I’d felt so validated as teachers told me, “You’ve saved me hours of work!” and parents told me, “My kids are begging to do more Spanish!” and supervisors were thrilled to find comprehensive support for paraprofessionals.
 Now, I’ve found myself asking,

 Who am I without Pedro?

 For the past month, I’ve spent a lot of time thinking while doing things I didn’t have a lot of time for before.
 I’ve been weeding and organizing cabinets.
 I keep up with the laundry.
 I talk to my kids as I taxi them around the city and don’t think about when I have to get back on my computer.
 My Chrome window is often down to two or three tabs.
 I got my email from 300 to 12.
 Twelve emails!
 It’s a brave new world over here.